Sports-Related Concussion: Helping Student Athletes Succeed in School

 Tests and exams

 - Excused from certain tests.
 Some students are so symptomatic that postponing or staggering tests may not help.
-In such cases, the most appropriate step may be to excuse students altogether from tests, specifically in classes where they were performing well before their concussion.
+In such cases, the most useful step may be to excuse students altogether from tests, specifically in classes where they were performing well before their concussion.

 - Extended test-taking time.
 Reduced processing speed is one of the most common post-concussive symptoms.
 Give students extra time to finish tests.